The Jennings Shop - 100 Charing Cross Road

 Photo from the late 1940s showing the block.

 100 Charing Cross Road was first set up by Jennings in late 1950 as the "London Accordion Centre", managed initially by Allan Billington (from 1950 - c.
 1956) - more on Allan, who was an accomplished accordionist, can be found on this page on the Vox AC30 website.
-There are some passing mentions of the shop in early days.
-Repairs of other makers' instruments were undertaken and various electronic keyboard instruments sold, among which the Jennings Univox.
+There are some passing mentions of the shop in early days here.
+Repairs of other makers' instruments were undertaken and various electronic keyboard instruments sold, among which the Jennings Univox (from 1952).